Web Design and Development Flaws: Tips To Avoid Them

 Nobody wants a website that loads and plays videos or music automatically.
 For mobile users, it’s a nightmare, especially for those who are mindful of their data usage.

 Visitors want a clean website experience, with the ability to choose when and where they can play audio and watch videos.
 Do not force them to view them or have it start without them first requesting it.
+Keep this in mind for every web design and development project.

 YOUR WEBSITE HAS CLUTTERED ELEMENTS WITH NO LOGICAL READING ORDER